 To get to Richelieu Rock:

-The only way to see Richelieu Rock is on a Similans liveaboard boat.
-There are plenty of choices for all budgets – see our pages on Budget Similan Liveabaoards, Mid-Range Similan Liveaboards and Luxury Similan Liveaboards for info on prices and schedules of specific boats.
+The main way to see Richelieu Rock is on a Similans liveaboard boat.
+There are plenty of choices for all budgets – see our pages on Budget Similan Liveaboards and Mid-Range Similan Liveaboards a for info on prices and schedules of specific boats.
 A liveaboard typically lasts four days and is ideal for doing a lot of diving without costing a fortune.
 You’ll need to get a liveaboard to the Similans either from Phuket, or from Khao Lak, which is about an hour up the coast from Phuket and geographically the nearest place on the mainland to the Similan Islands.

 Richelieu is the most northern dive site on the Similan liveaboard itineraries, and it is an amazing dive site, whether or not you see whale sharks.
 It’s a horseshoe shaped rock in the middle of the ocean that acts a shelter and hunting ground for hundreds of different species of marine life.
-Read my trip report of a Similan Islands liveaboard to Richelieu Rock for a sense of the whole experience.
+Read my trip report of a Similan Islands liveaboard to Richelieu Rock for a sense of what it’s like at Richelieu.
+You can also check Diving The Similan Islands: A Quick Guide for a run-down of what a typical Similan liveaboard itinerary looks like and the other dive sites you’ll see besides Richelieu.

 To get to Chumphon Pinnacle: